nyuad-corebio/corebioinf/source/content/how_to.rst

 .. warning::
      * Once the data copied to the cgsb shared location, the ownership will change from gencore to respective users.
      * The copied files will consume space from the requested user quota.
+     * Once the files copied in this location will be available for 2 weeks.
+Hence kindly remove the directory once you copied the files.
      * Once the storage quota reaches beyond your permitted value, you are unable to login to jubail node.
 In that case reach out to jubail support team.

 .. _cgsb_miso: